qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing-recommendations.rst

 Note that some of these are legacy option but not available for new processing.

 #.
+WoLr2 (“Web of Life” release 2): A significant upgrade from WoLr1.
+The genome
+   pool is an even representation of microbial diversity, sampled from non-redundant bacterial and archaeal genomes from NCBI (RefSeq and GenBank, complete and draft).
+A high-quality reference phylogeny was reconstructed using the uDance workflow (manuscript in submission).
+Taxonomic classifications were curated according to phylogeny based on GTDB (default) and NCBI.
+Functional annotations were performed using EggNOG, GO, KEGG, MetaCyc, Pfam and UniRef.

+   -  Domains: Bacteria, Archaea
+   -  Number of genomes: 15,953
+   -  Total length (bp): 48,809,171,826
+   -  Citation: Zhu Q, Mai U, Pfeiffer W, et al. Phylogenomics of 10,575 genomes reveals evolutionary proximity between domains Bacteria and Archaea.
+Nat Commun.
+2019.
+10(1):5477. doi: 10.1038/s41467-019-13443-4.
+   -  Numbers of taxonomic units:

+      - Domains: 2
+      - Phyla: 124
+      - Classes: 321
+      - Orders: 914
+      - Families: 2,057
+      - Genera: 6,811
+      - Species: 12,258

+#.
 WoLr1 ("Web of Life" release 1): An even representation of microbial diversity, selected using an prototype
    selection algorithm based on the MinHash distance matrix among all non-redundant bacterial and archaeal genomes from NCBI (RefSeq and GenBank, complete and draft), plus several genome quality control criteria.
 A